-In May 2009, the FASB issued guidance which establishes accounting and reporting standards for events that occur after the balance sheet date but before the financial statements are issued or are available to be issued.
-This guidance was effective for the period ended December 31, 2009 and the adoption did not have an impact on the Trust's financial statements.
-Refer to footnote 9 for required disclosures.
+In May 2009, the FASB issued guidance that established accounting and reporting standards for events that occur after the balance sheet date but before the financial statements are issued or are available to be issued.
+This guidance was effective for the period ended December 31, 2009 and the adoption did not have a significant impact on the Trust's financial statements.

-In June 2009, the FASB issued a standard which stipulated the FASB Accounting Standards Codification is the source of authoritative U.S. GAAP recognized by the FASB to be applied by nongovernmental entities.
+In June 2009, the FASB issued guidance that designated the FASB Accounting Standards Codification as the source of authoritative U.S. GAAP recognized by the FASB to be applied by nongovernmental entities.
 This standard is effective for financial statements issued for interim and annual periods ending after September 15, 2009.
-The implementation of this standard did not have a material impact on the Trust's financial position, results of operations and cash flows.
+The implementation of this accounting standard did not have a material impact on the Trust's financial position, results of operations and cash flows.